jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Upload Albums (from Local Folder) into Synology Photos:</span>
-- From version 2.0.0 onwards, the Tool has a feature to 'Create Albums in Synology Photos'.
+- From: v2.0.0
+- Usage:
   - To run this feature you have to use the flag _'-suAlb,  --synology-upload-albums <ALBUMS_FOLDER>'_
   - Where \<ALBUMS_FOLDER> is the folder that contains all the Albums that you want to upload,
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.
+  - The Tool will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --synology-upload-albums ./My_Albums_Folder
   ```
   With this example, the Tool will connect to your Synology Photos account and process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Synology Photos, will create a new Album in Synology Photos with the same name of the Album Folder

 ## <span style="color:blue">Download Albums from Synology Photos:</span>
-- From version 2.3.0 onwards, the Tool has a feature to 'Download Albums from Synology Photos'.
+- From: v2.3.0
+- Usage:
   - To run this feature you have to use the flag _'-sdAlb,  --synology-download-albums <ALBUMS_NAME'_ in combination with the flag _'-o, --output-folder <OUTPUT_FOLDER>'_ (mandatory argument for this feature)
   - Where,
   - \<ALBUMS_NAME> is a list of Albubs names that you want to download.
   - \<OUTPUT_FOLDER> is the folder where you want to download the Albums.
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect to Synology Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER>.
+  - The Tool will connect to Synology Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER>.
   - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
   - To download all albums mathing any pattern you can use patterns in <ALBUMS_NAME>, i.e: --synology-download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.
   - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --synology-download-albums 'album1', 'album2', 'album3'.

   > **⚠ IMPORTANT:**
   > <ALBUMS_NAME> should exist within your Synology Photos Albums database, otherwise it will not extract anything.

   ### Example of use:
   ```